Triple Component Matrix Factorization: Untangling Global, Local, and Noisy Components: Proof of Theorem

 In Lemma \ref{lm:explicitsolution}, although the series of $\hmatH_g$ and $\hmatH_{(i),l}$'s have infinite terms, when $\alpha$ is not too large, the leading term is only the first term.
-This is delineated in the following lemma, which is a formal version of Lemma \ref{lm:informalhpertuabation}. \begin{lemma} Suppose that the conditions of Lemma \ref{lm:explicitsolution} are satisfied.
-Additionally, suppose that
+This is delineated in the following lemma, which is a formal version of Lemma \ref{lm:informalhpertuabation}.
+For simplicity, we introduce a notation